Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 5.1.0 Invalid argument during seek

-I got this error when creating a pool on a single drive:
+This error appeared when creating a pool on a single drive:

 ```
 Error: Invalid argument during seek for write on /dev/sdh
 ```

-Happened even when I removed one drive and installed another.
+Happened even when one drive was removed and another was installed.

 #### 5.1.1 Solution